phalcon/documentation/docs/api/phalcon_mvc.md

 public static function find( mixed $parameters = null );
 ```

-Allows to query a set of records that match the specified conditions
+Allows to query a set of records that match the specified conditions.

+This is one of four ways to express a query against a model, each with an
+intended lane:

+- find-parameter arrays (this method) for simple lookups;
+- `Phalcon\Mvc\Model\Query\Builder` as the canonical programmatic API;
+- `Phalcon\Mvc\Model\Criteria` as request-bound convenience;
+- raw PHQL via `Phalcon\Mvc\Model\Query` for everything else.

 #### `findFirst()` { #mvcmodelinterface-findfirst }